jvdouw/fun-scripts/README.md

-# fun-scripts
+# Welcome to fun-scripts
-Fun scripts, try-outs and the like
+Celebrating open source and the art of coding.